 Why You Need a Better Relationship With Your Counselor

 Have you met with your school counselor yet this year?
-Before you groan and tell us it’s a waste of time, we’ll give you a list of the reasons developing a good relationship with your counselor is so important.
+So you can prep ahead, here are the best reasons for developing a good relationship with your counselor.

 The Right Classes

-The better your counselor knows you, the more effectively he or she will be able to recommend what classes you should take next year.
+The better your counselor knows you, the more effectively they will recommend what classes you should take next year.
 So get into that counseling office and start chatting!
-If your counselor has no idea you love history and struggle in science, you could find yourself with a schedule that doesn’t interest you, challenge your abilities or allow you to succeed.
+If your counselor has no idea you love history and struggle in science, you could find yourself with a schedule that doesn’t interest you.

 New Programs and Clubs

 By now you’ve probably noticed there’s always something going on at your high school!
-Typically counselors are some of the first people to find out about new clubs, teams or organizations, so if you’ve been thinking about getting involved, the guidance office is a great place to start.
+Typically, counselors are some of the first people to find out about new clubs, teams or organizations.
+So if you’re thinking about getting involved, the guidance office is a great place to start.

 A Neutral Party

-Need to vent about a frustrating family situation or have some mediate an argument you’re having with a friend?
+Need to vent about a frustrating situation?
 That’s part of your counselor’s job.
-Sometimes it feels awkward to go to your counselor for help in a personal situation, especially if it’s personal, but trust us – they’ve seen and heard it all before.
+Sometimes it feels awkward to go to your counselor for help in a personal situation, especially if it’s personal, but trust us – they’ve seen it all.

 Letters of recommendation prove to the admissions department or scholarship committee that you're the best possible candidate.
 But you need to build a strong relationship with your counselor over your high school career before you can ask them to write a letter on your behalf.
 Stop by your counselor’s office and introduce yourself – you’ll be glad you did!